kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - 72 ppi for low resolution monitors
 - 96 ppi  for standard resolution monitors
-- 150 dpi/ppi, which is often the default value in image conversion programs
+- 150 dpi/ppi^[We will use dpi and ppi interchangeably hereafter to avoid inelegant expressions.], which is often the default value in image conversion programs
 - 300 dpi/ppi for some mobile phones and laser printers
 - 600 dpi/ppi for higher end mobile phones and laser printers